-CAVE WALL GRAFFITI FROM A NEANDERTHAL COWBOYBack to Books
+CAVE WALL GRAFFITI FROM A NEANDERTHAL COWBOYBack to Books and Ebooks

 Sometimes artists or poets create a picture that sticks in your mind: a pithy phrase, a soaring exhilaration or a profound enlightenment.
 Cave Wall Graffiti is a distilled collection of meandering thoughts, mind puzzles and word pictures that have stuck to the windshield of my brain like colorful bugs that stain the tinted glass.

 They might have been forgotten had I just washed them off.
 But by including them in my Neanderthal Cowboy version of 160 page Cave Wall, I have given them a new half-life.